-Britain on Film on Tour is a brand new series of archive film programmes for your cinema, film club, museum, archive, or community space.
-Working with the British Film Institute, we are now able to make available extraordinary treasures from film archives across the UK, available to the British public for the first time.
+Britain on Film on Tour is a series of archive film programmes for your cinema, film club, museum, archive, or community space.
 After one of the largest pieces of film preservation and restoration ever undertaken, Britain on Film on Tour reveals new and unseen stories from as early as 1897.
-This wide and diverse range of material opens up local and regional histories from across the UK.
+Working with the British Film Institute, we are now able to make these extraordinary treasures from the UK’s film archives available to the British public for the first time, with a broad range of material opening up local and regional histories from across the UK.

-Britain on Film on Tour features six thematic programmes:
+Britain on Film on Tour features eight thematic programmes:

 - Coast and Sea, a nostalgic collection of films from Britain’s gorgeous, varied coast

 - LGBT Britain, documenting Britain’s inspiring LGBT history on film

 - South Asian Britain on Film, exploring the rich history of the South Asian diaspora in England

 - Protest!, exploring the dynamic history of public activism in the UK (no longer available for booking)

 - Railways, a celebration of Britain’s railway history (no longer available for booking)